tsg-iitkgp/OnBoarding/TechTeam.md

 ## Formation

-The Tech-Team should be formed via the below process by the present Technology Coordinator for his tenure.
+The Tech-Team should be formed via the below process by the present Technology Coordinator for his/her tenure.
 The previous members of the team can voluntarily contribute.
 They MUST get added to Alumni team of the organisation on Github.

 - A form should be circulated after the nomination of the tech coordinator.
 An example form for the same is [here](https://forms.gle/9Du4xXSurx6C7dMz8).
 Ask the PR Chair to create a FB post, with content similar to the one in `Posts/TechTeamFB.md`.
 Sufficient time should be given to candidates in order to prepare a CV in case they don't have one yet.